 Visibility of users, devices and applications for planning & troubleshooting is very important and to do this, a dedicated resources team is essential.

 Because of relative immaturity, the risk of technology obsolescence and volatility is high in the enterprise mobility market.
-Shorter technology refresh cycles due to rapid advances in mobile technologies, device capabilities, feature sets, operating systems and application software are big barriers for organisations looking to invest in enterprise mobility solutions.
+Shorter technology refresh cycles due to rapid advances in mobile technologies, device capabilities, feature sets, operating systems and application software are big barriers for organizations looking to invest in enterprise mobility solutions.
 Adding to the risk of technological volatility are challenges such as a fragmented mobile technology.
 Market with software interoperability issues and still evolving nature of mobile standards.

 According to Gartner, the rate at which the technology is changing has increased rapidly and so the requirements.
 In 2016, CIO’s are investing on Big Data Analytics, Cloud & Mobile technologies.